denten-books/plain-text/main.md

 from the ship of Modernity."
 I hold instead that in the implicit perusal of the subjectively beautiful discourse literary scholars have abandoned vast and fecund textual vistas.
-In privileging the aesthetic, the study of Literature has tied its fate to that of an increasingly vanishing pastime--the leisurely reading of poetry and fiction, of a specific kind, holding a privileged form, sold in preferred manner.
+In privileging the aesthetic, the study of Literature has tied its fate to that of an increasingly vanishing pastime---the leisurely reading of poetry and fiction, of a specific kind, holding a privileged form, sold in preferred manner.